hbshci/fhi/content/home/about-the-forum.md

 # About the Forum

-The Forum on Health Care Innovation is a collaboration between [Harvard Business School](http://www.hbs.edu/healthcare) (HBS) and [Harvard Medical School](http://hms.harvard.edu/)(HMS).
+The Forum on Health Care Innovation is a collaboration between [Harvard Business School]({{gsheets.links.hbs-main.url}}) (HBS) and [Harvard Medical School]({{gsheets.links.hms-main.url}}) (HMS).
 Its purpose is to unite leading executives, policymakers, and academics in a cross-disciplinary exploration of innovative actions to improve quality, reduce costs, and, ultimately, increase value in the health care industry.

-To help promote this conversation, the Forum's [initial event [link needed]](http://www.example.com)__was a conference and survey that was summarized in [Five Key Imperatives](http://www.hbs.edu/healthcare/pdf/Forum-on-Healthcare-Innovation-5-Imperatives.pdf).
+To help promote this conversation, the Forum's [initial event]({{gsheets.links.conference-2012-main.url}}) was a conference and survey that was summarized in [Five Key Imperatives]({{gsheets.links.conference-2012-5-imperatives.url}}).

-The Forum has now launched the [Health Acceleration Challenge] to identify and promote demonstrated health care innovations.
-Find out more and [apply today [link needed]](http://www.example.com)!
+The Forum has now launched the [Health Acceleration Challenge]({{gsheets.links.challenge-main.url}}) to identify and promote demonstrated health care innovations.
+Find out more and [apply today]({{gsheets.links.challenge-application.url}})!

 <!-- quote from nohria -->
 > I discovered both the enormous gratitude each one of us has as individuals for healthcare and the equally enormous frustration any one of us has as a consumer of the healthcare system.
 The challenge of this conference is: How can we realize the great magic, and the great benefits, that healthcare can afford?